nagy135/rpm/README.md

 * change validation messages for user
 * modifiable timeout delay

+# Restart
+After year break I m going to update this project.
+Db will be changed from file to sqlite db to make datastorage little bit less awkward.
+And a lot of refactoring.

+## TODO
+* test functionality
+* store data in sqlite db
+* refactor

 ## License

 This project is licensed under the DO_WTF_U_WANT_WITH_IT License.